olofk/fusesoc/readme.md

 Quick start
 -----------
-Install by cloning the repo. cd into fusesoc and run: autoreconf -i && ./configure && make sudo make install fusesoc init
+Install by cloning the repo, cd into fusesoc and run:

+    autoreconf -i && ./configure && make
+    sudo make install
+    fusesoc init

-Test your installation by running 'fusesoc list-cores'.
+Test your installation by running `fusesoc list-cores`.
 This should return the list of cores that FuseSoC has found

 If you have any of the supported simulators installed, you can try to run a simulation on one of the cores as well.
-For example, 'fusesoc sim --sim=icarus wb_sdram_ctrl' will run a regression test on the core wb_sdram_ctrl with icarus verilog
+For example, `fusesoc sim --sim=icarus wb_sdram_ctrl` will run a regression test on the core wb_sdram_ctrl with icarus verilog
 If you also have Altera Quartus installed, you can try to build an example system.
-For example, 'fusesoc build de0_nano'
+For example, `fusesoc build de0_nano`

-fusesoc --help will give you more information on commands and switches
+`fusesoc --help` will give you more information on commands and switches

 Further reading
 ---------------